toml-lang/toml-test/README.md

 - All tests classified as `valid` **are** valid.
 - All expected outputs in `valid/test-name.json` are exactly correct.
 - The Go standard library package `encoding/json` decodes JSON correctly.
-- When testing encoders, the TOML decoder at [BurntSushi/toml](https://github.com/BurntSushi/toml) is assumed to be correct.
+- When testing encoders the [BurntSushi/toml](https://github.com/BurntSushi/toml) TOML decoder is assumed to be correct.
 (Note that this assumption is not made when testing decoders!)

 Of particular note is that **no TOML decoder** is taken as ground truth when testing decoders.
 This means that most changes to the spec will only require an